CyberPoint/gunsen/README.md

 the playbook only to the identified ip address.

-(note) use inventory/prepare.py as a dynamic inventory for local KVM domains this should use BASE-1 as the domain name for the golden image and no longer requires limit (-l)
+(note) use inventory/prepare.py as a dynamic inventory for local KVM domains.
+This should use BASE-1 as the domain name for the golden image and no longer requires limit (-l)
 ```
 ansible-playbook prepare.yml -i inventory/prepare.py